Hike to the summit of Table Rock Mountain in NC, catching breathtaking panoramic views the soaring mountaintop in Linville Gorge.

 The views are beautiful – but the best are yet to come.
 The trail ducks under several sharply-angled rock overhangs and between craggy cliffs, trekking through a rocky landscape peppered in lush, green flora.
 The trail meanders through many switchbacks as the hike climbs upward, offering ever-opening views of Linville Gorge’s rugged beauty.
 (Please don’t shortcut the trail’s switchbacks, as others have done: the trail winding path was purposely designed to help prevent erosion on Table Rock’s lower elevations.)
 The hike passes a trail intersection at .3 mile, veering right and diving through dense rhododendron to continue the climb to the summit.

 The hike courses through more switchbacks, veering right at a second trail intersection at .5 mile.
-After passing beneath a sharply-angled rock outcrop, abundant views suddenly open as the trail summits Table Rock Mountain.
+After passing beneath a sharply-angled rock outcrop, abundant views suddenly open as the trail summits the mountain.

 The hike climbs to a wide expanse of exposed granite at the peak, capped with the stone foundation an old summit structure.
 The surrounding views are stunning, opening up in 360-degree panoramas of Linville Gorge.
 Looking north, Hawksbill Mountain rises near the gorge rim, and the far-distant tumbling waterfalls at Linville Falls can be seen near the horizon.

-A scramble over Table Rock’s fractured, boulder-strewn landscape offers views of Shortoff Mountain to the south, the Linville River far below to the west, and a rolling, green landscape to the east.
+A scramble over the mountain’s fractured, boulder-strewn landscape offers views of Shortoff Mountain to the south, the Linville River far below to the west, and a rolling, green landscape to the east.
 The summit’s rocky, rough terrain requires some careful hiking to navigate – but the views are incredible and ever-changing from every angle.

 More Linville Gorge hiking adventures

-Looking for more nearby adventures?
-Just north of Table Rock, hike to a jagged, view-packed summit on the Hawksbill Mountain Trail, a perfect place to catch a gorgeous sunrise or sunset over Linville Gorge.
-Or head south to hike the Shortoff Mountain Trail, another view-packed summit hike with vistas that rival these stunning views from Table Rock.
+Up for more view-packed adventures in the gorge?
+To the north, hike to a jagged, view-packed summit on the Hawksbill Mountain Trail, a perfect place to catch a gorgeous sunrise or sunset over the gorge.
+Or head south to hike the Shortoff Mountain Trail, another view-packed summit hike with breathtaking vistas.
 You’ll catch gorgeous views of Table Rock from the summit, as well as gorgeous panoramic views of the nearby Lake James to the south.